All Blogs

 You can use digital tools to monitor storage areas and track temperatures in real time.
 Label and date all perishable items to avoid expired stock.

-Consider following a strict rotation system, such as FIFO (First In, First Out), to keep ingredients fresh.
+Consider following a strict rotation system, such as FIFO (first in, first out), to keep ingredients fresh.
 This guarantees food safety and increases cost savings by reducing food waste.

 6. Conduct Routine Equipment Inspections